lagunoff/typescript-freer/README.md

 ```

 For example, `const eff: Eff<Console|State<number>, string>;` is a
-computation that produces the result of type `string`, also can make
+computation that produces the result of type `string`, but also can
-console interactions and manipulate global state along the way. `U` is
+make console interactions and manipulate global state along the
-a union of type-level effect labels constructed from labels of
+way. `U` is a type-level list of effect labels to which the
+computation has access to.
+This effects accumulate in typescript union
-underlying effects combined using do-notation or directly through
+type from lists of other effects when they compose using do-notation
-`chain` method.
+or through `chain` method.

 ```ts
 const eff = Eff.Do(function *() {